 Hegemone leaders have regularly and publicly called Europa an enemy and one that the world would “be best rid of”.
 Those in power have also recently warned Europa to “be prepared”.
 Europa has recently suffered a number of cyber-attacks.
 And, although Europa does not believe that any of these should qualify as “armed attacks”, they have, nonetheless, caused considerable disruptions to public services, including transport, energy production, and communications networks.
 In recent weeks, Europa has seen a significant increase in both the number and the veracity of these cyber-attacks, and some have directly targeted Europan military installations.

-Europan leaders have solid intelligence that Hegemone is the source of these attack. also indicates that the attacks are investigative in nature, and may form part of a wider military operation.
+Europan leaders have solid intelligence that Hegemone is the source of these attacks.
+The intel also indicates that the attacks are investigative in nature, and may form part of a wider military operation.
 In recent weeks Hegemone has also began to assemble large amounts of troops and military hardware in various places – not least in Ganymede territory to the Northwest (even though Europa considers Ganymede to be an ally.
-Finally, Hegemone Naval vessels and aircraft have recently also been operating to Europan territory, in a manner which Europa believes is intentionally provocative.
-Hegemone sources refuse to clarify why these military operations are taking place in these regions, but hav stated that they are merely part of an ongoing military training exercise.
+Finally, Hegemone Naval vessels and aircraft have recently also been operating increasingly close to Europan territory, in a manner which Europa believes is intentionally provocative.
+Hegemone sources refuse to clarify why these military operations are taking place in these regions, but have stated that they are merely part of an ongoing military training exercise.

 C. Analysis 1

-The purpose of “Analysis 1” is to examine the above scenario in relation to existing interpretations of a state’s inherent right of self-defense as codified by Article 51 UN Charter. oing so creates the discussion creates “baseline”, while highlighting the inherent strategic difficulties with the lex lata.
+The purpose of “Analysis 1” is to examine the above scenario in relation to existing interpretations of a state’s inherent right of self-defense as codified by Article 51 UN Charter.
+Doing this creates a baseline discussion, while highlighting the inherent strategic difficulties with the lex lata.
 This examination therefore considers both the stricter application of self-defense under Charter norms, and the wider and more permissive customary international law right to act in anticipation of a grave threat of force/armed attack.
 As a reminder, Article 51 is paramount in its requirement that a state has suffered an actual armed attack amounting to a grave use of force, whereas customary international law prescribes that the threat of an armed attack (amounting to a grave use of force) must be imminent.

 This discussion commences by considering the authors’ test provided in figure 4 above.
-This is because under the present interpretation of imminence, it is unlikely that phase 1 could be satisfied or justified—given the nature, or threat level currently displayed by Hegemone.
+This is because under the present interpretation of imminence, it is unlikely that phase [1] could be satisfied or justified—given the nature, or threat level, currently displayed by Hegemone.
 If Article 51 is applied literally (as certain commentators believe it should be), then it does not matter how threatened Europa’s leaders feel—there is simply no armed attack to lawfully respond to.
 Therefore, if (in this scenario) Europa resorted to force, or even a threat thereof, it would be in breach of the “exit velocity” of Articles 2(3) and Article 2(4) UN Charter (providing the prerequisite thresholds were surpassed and noting that it is generally accepted that cyber-attacks could, at least potentially, qualify as armed attack, where physical damage resulted).
-In , a strict and overly regimented interpretation of Article 51 prohibits Europa from taking any kind of anticipatory (let alone pre-emptive) action.
+In addition, a strict and overly regimented interpretation of Article 51 prohibits Europa from taking any kind of anticipatory (let alone pre-emptive) action.